bramzandbelt/cnmss/README.md

 #> [13] packrat_0.5.0   evaluate_0.14
 ```

-Packrat takes care of dependencies in R.

-In addition, MATLAB R2014b is needed (we used v.8.4.0 150421) and SPM12 (we used v6470) should be on the MATLAB search path (e.g. by adding its path to the file `startup.m`).
+Packrat takes care of dependencies in R. In addition, Stan (we used v.2.18.1) is needed.
+Finally, MATLAB R2014b is needed (we used v.8.4.0 150421) and SPM12 (we used v6470) should be on the MATLAB search path (e.g. by adding its path to the file `startup.m`).
 Other MATLAB packages are located in the `opt/` directory.

 Acknowledgment
 --------------